PiSupply/PiJuice/README.md

     * ![#FFA500](http://via.placeholder.com/15x15/FFA500/000000?text=+) Orange blinking: Low battery - level < 50%
     * ![#FF0000](http://via.placeholder.com/15x15/FF0000/000000?text=+) Red blinking: Low battery - level < 15% or battery absent

-On board the PiJuice there are three buttons and two multicolour LEDs please refer to the [hardware](https://github.com/PiSupply/PiJuice/blob/master/Hardware/README.md) and the [software](https://github.com/PiSupply/PiJuice/blob/master/Software/README.md) sections to find out more.
+On board the PiJuice HAT there are three buttons and two multicolour LEDs and on the PiJuice Zero pHAT, 1 button and two multicolour LEDs; please refer to the [hardware](https://github.com/PiSupply/PiJuice/blob/master/Hardware/README.md) and the [software](https://github.com/PiSupply/PiJuice/blob/master/Software/README.md) sections to find out more.

 ### Power management

 The PiJuice provides an onboard intelligent on/off switch allowing you to have control on when the Raspberry Pi will be switched on or off without having to plug or unplug the PSU as you would normally have to do.

 *Note: Turning on the Raspberry Pi via the onboard intelligent switch only works when the power is provided to the micro USB on the PiJuice.*

 When the Raspberry Pi is off, for example due to a scheduled power off via the onboard RTC, the PiJuice will enter a low power deep-sleep state which guarantees only a minute fraction of the battery charge will be required to keep the circuitry on ensuring long periods of inactivity between recharges.